 12 Volt Battery - A deep cycling, heavy duty rechargeable leisure type battery should be purchased to provide back-up power for lights and other electrical appliances.
 (See Battery).
-The securing arrangements for the battery complying with EN 60095-2 in particular those with ledges for fastening to the lower edge of the long sides.
+The securing arrangements for the battery compartment require a leisure battery complying with EN 60095-2 in particular those with ledges for fastening to the lower edge of the long sides.
 The maximum battery size that can be fitted is 225mm high, (including terminals) x 175mm deep x 353mm wide.
 The depth and width dimensions include the rim around the bottom used for securing the battery.

-Note: Batteries that are not foot mounted, ie. without a rim, can still be fitted, but check first that they will fit within the battery box and can be secured before purchasing.
-WARNING: Your caravan dealer should be consulted if additional equipment is to be fitted as strong points may or may not be provided in the design.
+Note: Check first that the battery will fit within the battery box and can be secured before purchasing.

+⚠ WARNING: Your caravan dealer should be consulted if additional equipment is to be fitted as strong points may or may not be provided in the design.